dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

-Downloads available accelerometer data for individuals and time window comprised in the input location data and merges acceleration measurements to each observed location based on recorded time.
+Downloads available accelerometer data for individuals and time window comprised in the input location data and merges acceleration measurements to each observed location event based on recording time.

 ## Documentation